 As a result, one of my greatest fears in life growing up was losing my mom.

-However thanks to my time at Rutgers, I learned to take comfort in the impermanence in life.
+However thanks to my time at Rutgers, I learned to take comfort in the impermanence of life.
 I learned how to appreciate the good and bad in everything too.

 I remember a time during my junior year when my great-uncle passed away unexpectedly.
 It was during Engineer’s Week and at the last event of the week, Cardboard Canoe Races, I can recall sitting at the edge of the Werblin swimming pool, silently soaking in the electric atmosphere.
 I was tearing up from sheer exhaustion over such a mentally exhausting week, but also at peace because everyone was having so much fun sinking in their cardboard boats.